Your Choice For Calgary Active Release Techniques (ART®)

 • Loss of strength

-ART is an uncommon, state-of-the-art treatment that can relieve tight muscles and trigger points with as few as just four to six treatments.
+Active Release Therapy in Calgary is an uncommon, state-of-the-art treatment that can relieve tight muscles and trigger points with as few as just four to six treatments.
 Additionally, it can turn on muscles that have been turned off due to injury and eliminate muscular pain.
 This specific soft tissue treatment can be used on practically anyone who has suffered an injury to the musculoskeletal system.

-Consequences of Leaving an Injury Untreated
+Consequences of Leaving Soft-Tissue Injuries Untreated

 Soft tissue injuries may seem mild and less concerning than visible wounds, but they can be equally dangerous if left untreated.
 Unfortunately, because these injuries are not as apparent as open wounds or broken bones, they are often overlooked and left alone to worsen gradually.
 This type of physical damage that does not involve the bones may impact structures that support the joints like ligaments, muscles or tendons.
 When left untreated, the body will create an increased amount of scar tissue, which can build up and block or impair its normal range of motion and function.